kynesyslabs/sdks/documentation/multichain/solana.md

 A program is a smart contract running on the Solana network.

 Programs do not store data themselves, instead they store data in acccounts.
-When you run a program it modifies data stored in one or more accounts.

 ## How Solana Handles Nonces